raesuarez/raesuarez.github.io/coding.markdown

 title: Coding
 permalink: /Coding/
 ---
 Below you will find code snippets from my previous projects organized by language (Python, Java, and C#)!
+If you visit my Github site [here](https://www.github.com/raesuarez/) you will find the repositories of some of the projects I have worked on.

 I also have experience working with Javascript, React, MATLAB, Windows CMD, Git, and Unity Game Engine.